Scalable In-Context Q-Learning: Experiments

 To ensure a fair comparison, we conduct a few-shot evaluation for all methods.
-During testing, the policy directly interacts with the environment for a few episodes with fixed policy parameters, conditioned on a prompt sampled from history interactions.
-The reported results represent the mean of 10 evaluation trials, with mean returns accompanied by 95\% bootstrapped confidence intervals.
-Standard errors are also provided for the numerical results.
+During testing, each policy directly interacts with the environment for a few episodes using fixed parameters, conditioned on a prompt sampled from past interactions.
+Results are reported as the mean of 10 trials with 95\% bootstrapped confidence intervals, and standard errors are also provided.